 You don’t need to worry about sending anything through.
 Your school will have forwarded us a TSFA reference form in advance of the meeting.

 Our mantra at TSFA is ‘Life Ready Learners.’
 With this in mind, we prefer it if you attend on your own.
 But if you’re feeling especially anxious about meeting our staff you can have a parent accompany you.

 We’d normally suggest wearing your school uniform or something formal.
 However, we will be hosting the guidance meeting over the phone so it doesn’t really matter!
 Wear what you feel comfortable in.

 Let us know as soon as you can.
 Ideally more that 24 hours before your guidance meeting.

 7. What happens after my guidance meeting?

-We will be issuing offers on Wednesday 24 March or shortly after.
+We will be issuing offers from Wednesday 24 March.
 If you are successful in securing a conditional offer (that is an offer that is subject to you gaining our entry criteria and the specific entry requirements of the courses you want to study, on GCSE results day) we will assign you one of our Personal Progress Tutors who will be on hand to answer any questions you have and will keep you up to date with our latest developments.